PrimaveraDeveloper/lithium/howto/howto-create-new-microservice.md

 }
 ```

-> Notice the namespace and the two methods are overridden.
-The commented lines of code are there just to show how that class should be incremented in the future.
+> Notice the namespace and how the two methods are overridden.
+The commented lines of code are there just to show how this class should be modified in the future.

 Now you can compile the solution and it will succeed.